svermeulen/vim-macrobatics/README.md

     nnoremap <leader>t :<c-u>call <sid>doSomething()<cr>
     ```

-    However, dependending on your platform and the types of key presses used during the macro, it may not be possible to represent the macro correctly as text inside your `.vimrc`.
+    However, depending on your platform and the types of key presses used during the macro, it may not be possible to represent the macro correctly as text inside your `.vimrc`.
 This is why it's often easier and more reliable to use [named macros instead](#named-macros) which do not suffer from this problem (because named macros are stored into binary files)